We get this question often.... How do I know that I am transmitting my signal? I don't see myself on marinetraffic.com or other websites

 Ok, so what about marinetraffic.com?

 Sites like marinetraffic.com, shipfinder, and others work by crowd-sourcing AIS data.
 People install AIS receivers and forward the received data to the internet.
 There are lots of gaps in the coverage and the quality of AIS receivers and their locations varies tremendously.
 Many are only single channel receivers and some aren't even near the water.

 Also, these systems depend on the internet and a full-time connection being available at all times to the receiver stations.

 As a result, there are limitations to what these systems can do.
 They are a useful check for sure.
 But they are not a definitive or reliable indicator of transmission capability.

 If you don't see yourself, check to see if other boats near you are being seen?
 Check how long ago their position reports were made?
 When you are stationary, your transponder will send a position every 3 minutes.
 If the receiver is a single channel model, it will take up to 6 minutes for it to receive your signal.

 What's the best way to know it's transmitting?

 Do the antenna system checks above and if all that looks good then do what radio operators have always done.... call for a radio check.... call a friend on a nearby boat or a passing ship and ask them.
 But keep in mind the expected range and also the interval that your transponder will be transmitting (every 3 minutes when you are stationary).

 They see me but don't see my boat name

 AIS information is transmitted in multiple messages.
-Your position is sent frequently (every 30 seconds when moving and every 3 minutes when stationary), but your boat name, size, callsign, etc. is only sent once every 6 minutes.
-All Vesper Marine AIS receivers and transponders are two channel.
+Your position is sent frequently (every 30 seconds when moving and every 3 minutes when stationary), but your boat name, size, callsign, etc. are only sent once every 6 minutes.
+All Vesper Marine AIS receivers and transponders are two-channel.
 But if the other boat or shore station receiver is a single channel model, then it can take up to 12 minutes for it to receive your details.